IPS-LMU/The-EMU-SDMS-Manual/_book/query.md

 ### Count queries {#subsec:query_countQueries}

 A further query component of the EQL are so-called count queries.
 They allow the user to specify how many child nodes a parent annotation item is allowed to have.
 Figure \@ref(fig:query_amongstHierCount) displays two syllables, one containing one phoneme and one phonetic annotation item, the other containing five phoneme and six phonetic items.
 Using EQL's `Num()` function it is possible to specify which of the two syllables should be retrieved, depending on the number of phonemic or phonetic elements to which it is directly or indirectly linked.
-R Example \@ref(rexample:query_countQuery) shows a query that queries all syllables that contain five phonemes.
+The R code snippet below shows a query that queries all syllables that contain five phonemes.

 <div class="figure" style="text-align: center">